GoCarrot/teak/ios-12-notifications.rst

 ============================
 iOS 12 brings several new features to Local and Push Notifications.

-.. note:: iOS 12 is still in beta, so there may be changes between when this document was written and the release of iOS 12.
+.. important:: iOS 12 is still in beta, so there may be changes between when this document was written and the release of iOS 12.

 Provisional Push Notifications
 ------------------------------
-One of the most exciting new features of iOS 12 is the ability to send notifications on a 'provisional' basis, before explicit permission is given.
+One of the most exciting new features of iOS 12 is the ability to send notifications on a 'provisional' basis.

+Provisional push notifications **do not require you to request permissions from the user**!

 Provisional notifications are shown only in the Notification Center, but not on the Lock Screen.
-They also offer the user the opportunity to turn off notifications from the app.
+They also offer the user the opportunity to turn off notifications from the app, or change the notifications to be delivered prominently.

+.. note:: If you have any questions about Provisional Push Notifications, contact your Teak account rep.

 .. image:: images/ios-12-notification-center.png
     :scale: 25 %